Land and Heritage

-Teresa Martin Thiemann, Educator Associate
+Teresa Martin Thiemann, Educator Associate for Curriculum and Evaluation

 Teresa grew up in Prince George’s County and returned here in 2010 to raise her two nature loving children.
 With a degree in social work, she spent 13 years working in the foster care systems of Philadelphia, Baltimore, DC, and Prince George’s county before joining the Alice Ferguson Foundation in 2014 as an environmental educator.
 Teresa became a Watershed Steward with Anacostia Watershed Society in 2013 after learning about the plight of this beautiful river near her home in Hyattsville.
 This coursework put her on a different path in life, and she is now passionate about sharing a hopeful message with students about how they can affect their environment and about instilling a sense of adventure in every child who is exposed to something new at the farm.
 Teresa leads the Children’s Garden team, and wants every student who comes to the farm to learn about healthy food and to get dirty while doing it.
 She is a beekeeper at home, and always wants to learn more about pollinators.
 In her free time, she loves to bike, paddle, swim, and hike with her kids.